 Diana Observation Tower is the highest point in Karlovy Vary at 1800 feet and can be accessed by a lift that ascends every 15 minutes for a stunning birds-eye view of the town.

 You can access Deer Jump Lookout (Jelení Skok) by walking down from the Diana observation tower.
 Alternatively you can hike up for about 15 minutes, like we did.
 The hike is relatively gentle, and suitable for all ages.

 With either lookout point, you can enjoy the beauty of Karlovy Vary from afar and admire her flair.
 Her joyful color, the hot-blooded Tepla river running through her, the fresh air surrounding her, and the gentle rolling hills gathered round embracing her.

-Have a Drink in Dvořák Park and Colonnade
+Things to Do in Karlovy Vary – Have a Drink in Dvořák Park and Colonnade